 We’re getting together in Baradine in August and then again in September to sing, sing and sing!
 And we will rehearse, learn, dance and build light sculptures!

 We’re performing, not two, but three concerts at Dubbo Theatre this year in September 23 and 24, 2017.

 We’re celebrating the region’s amazing creativity at Studio MV, a new space for a series of exhibitions, performances and creativity in Sydney.
-Our first event is Clive Live on March 16-18!
-And then we present stunning watercolours by Tracey Loughlin, Sydney, and Annie Murray, Walgett from April 13.
+Clive Live was sensational on March 16-18!
+Next we present stunning watercolours by Tracey Loughlin, Sydney, and Annie Murray, Walgett, opening from April 13.

 We are sharing our exceptional resources with researchers and educators.
 As a recognised publisher of online material of national interest developed from our program, we have been asked to contribute to the Pandora Archive at the National Library of Australia – forever keeping our achievements alive.
 WOW!